ViennaKaggle/rossmann-store-sales/README.md

 Basically, in this first session we got everyone's machine learning environment up and running.

-We tried to work on those two challenges:
+We tried to work on the Rossmann kaggle challenge.

-### The Rossmann Challenge:
-Rossmann challenge scripts and results can be found in the Rossmann directory.

-### The Whale Challenge:
-Whalte Challenge scripts and results can be found in the Rossmann directory.